Week 4 of Pregnancy

 • Cell division is rapidly accelerating

-• Amniotic sac is beginning to form
+• The amniotic sac is beginning to form

 You this week